-- The poster must be on one of the titles listed above. - The poster must be the work of one person (No group entries or unacknowledged assistance by an adult). - The poster must be the student's own work. - The poster must be original. - The poster must be on lightweight card no larger than 51cm x 65cm.
-No corfulte, glass, wood or other heavy frame or backing permitted. - The poster must not weigh more than 200g. - The poster may be a collage of other pictures or made using computer assisted graphics. - The poster must be flat.
-(No three-dimensional material attached). - The student's name and school must not appear on the front of the Poster.
+- The poster must be on one of the titles listed above.
+Please ensure this title is clearly identified on your entry. - The poster must be the work of one person (No group entries or unacknowledged assistance by an adult). - The poster must be the student's own work. - The poster must be original. - The poster must be on lightweight card no larger than 51cm x 65cm.
+No corflute, glass, wood or other heavy frame or backing permitted. - The poster must not weigh more than 200g. - The poster may be a collage of other pictures or made using computer assisted graphics.
+All images and graphics need to be attributed. - The poster must be flat.
+(No three-dimensional material attached).